Independent Australian Cost Guides

 for a standard residential job

-Stable Electrician costs in Perth have held steady this quarter, with supply and demand roughly balanced.
++2.3% Electrician costs in Perth have risen this quarter, driven by strong construction activity and trade shortages.
 Q1 2026 vs Q4 2025

 Platypus mascot illustration — Electrician Cost Perth 2026